 “Tramp, tramp, tramp the boys are marching” in late June 1863 as Joseph Hooker and the Army of the Potomac chased the Pennsylvania-bound Robert E. Lee and the Army of Northern Virginia.

 Somewhere on the wretched Piedmont roads tramped the men belonging to the 5th Maine Infantry Regiment, mustered into federal service at Portland two years earlier.
-In the ranks was 1st Lt.
-George Waters Bicknell, a Topsham native who had joined Co.
-H as a private.
+Survivors would share their memories with 1st Lt.
+George Waters Bicknell, a Topsham native who was serving as the regimental adjutant until wounded by shrapnel at Second Fredericksburg in early May 1863.

-In his 1871-published “History of the Fifth Maine Regiment Volunteers,” Bicknell recalled that weeks-long tramp from the Rappahannock River to Plum Creek, a massive maneuver that should have gone down into history as the Long March.
+In his 1871-published “History of the Fifth Maine Regiment Volunteers,” Bicknell drew on his comrades’ memories to detail that weeks-long tramp from the Rappahannock River to Plum Creek, a massive maneuver that should have gone down into history as the Long March.

-There, with “the pontoon bridges being in readiness, the regiment crossed [the Rappahannock River] at the same old place, this time unmolested, though not unnoticed,” he recalled.
+There, with “the pontoon bridges being in readiness, the regiment crossed [the Rappahannock River] at the same old place, this time unmolested, though not unnoticed,” he wrote.

 Upon the heights, Confederate troops gathered individually or collectively to watch the Federals work with pick and shovel.
 “The mystery of their silence no one could seem to understand,” Bicknell commented.
 The Johnnies watched, but they did not shoot.